ArPiRobot/ArPiRobot-CameraStreaming/README.md

         sudo apt install libgstreamer1.0-0 gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-plugins-bad gstreamer1.0-plugins-ugly gstreamer1.0-rtsp gstreamer1.0-libav gstreamer1.0-tools gstreamer1.0-x gstreamer1.0-alsa gstreamer1.0-gl
         ```

-    - For buster and older, you may also want to install the gstreamer-omx plugins.
-These are not available for bullseye

-        ```sh
-        sudo apt install gstreamer1.0-omx-rpi-config gstreamer1.0-omx-rpi gstreamer1.0-omx
-        ```

-- Buster and older: Install libcamera (optional).
-Could alternatively use old raspicam stack (included by default).
-Bullseye and newer only support libcamera stack (and have it installed by default).
-    - Run

-        ```sh
-        # Could use libcamera-apps-lite instead of libcamera-apps on RasPiOS lite
-        sudo apt install libcamera libcamera-tools libcamera-apps
-        ```

-    - Then add (or uncomment) the following in `/boot/config.txt` (not just in the pi 4 section).

-        ```
-        dtoverlay=vc4-fkms-v3d
-        camera_auto_detect=1
-        ```

 ## Starting a Stream

 All streams are started using the `camstream.py` script.
 This script can start a stream using one of several drivers and allows for many different configuration options.
 Many of these options are hardware specific and will not work with all cameras.
-The available options all work with the Pi camera modules when using the `raspicam` or `libcamera` stacks (though not necessarily using `v4l2` with the `raspicam` stack).
+The available options all work with the Pi camera modules when using `libcamera` (though not necessarily using `v4l2`).

 The most commonly used options are used to adjust the video resolution and framerate, the format of the stream, or which camera stack is used.
 The camera stack is selected using the `--driver` flag, resolution is selected using the `--width` and `--height` flags, framerate is controlled using the `--framerate` flag, and the format is controlled using the `--format` flag.

-The driver can be one of `libcamera`, `raspicam`, or `v4l2`.
-The first two are camera stacks specific to raspberry pi camera modules and do not support USB webcams.
+The driver can be one of `libcamera` or `v4l2`.
+The is a camera stacks specific to raspberry pi camera modules and do not support USB webcams.
 Video for Linux v2 (v4l2) supports USB webcams.
-The `raspicam` stack is older, but enabled by default on RasPiOS Buster and older, however the newer `libcamera` stack can be installed and used.
-On RasPiOS Bullseye and newer, `raspicam` is not available and `libcamera` is configured by default.
-On any (Linux) system, `v4l2` can be used.

 When setting the resolution and framerate, make sure you choose a resolution and framerate supported by your camera.
 Most cameras support a finite number of resolutions and the maximum supported framerate will depend on the resolution.
 These settings are camera specific and usually found in the device's datasheet.
 You can also use `v4l2-ctl -d /dev/video0 --list-formats-ext` for USB webcams.
 Most cameras will likely support 640x480 at 30FPS (often at 60FPS).
 An HD camera should support 1280x720 at 30FPS (often 60FPS) and a 1080P camera should support 1920x1080 at 30FPS.
 Choosing one of these modes will often work.